ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 * `remove_padding(data)`: Removes trailing zero bytes from a byte sequence to recover the original data length.

-* `join(components)`: Combines multiple path components into a single path string using '/' as the separator between components.
+* `join(components)`: Combines multiple path components into a single path string, preserving the terminator characters ('/', '?', '#') that are included in each component.

 ## Encryption Algorithm